-- Habitat for Humanity Winter Trip to New Orleans (February 18-21) – This February, BCHSJS and NCSY will collaborate with several organizations including Habitat for Humanity, South East Recovery, Hike for Katrina, Nechama and Green Light to help out a community that is still continuing to recover.
+- BCHSJS Winter Trip to New Orleans (February 18-21) – This February, BCHSJS and NCSY will collaborate with Habitat for Humanity and Green Lights to help out a community that is still continuing to recover.
 Volunteer your time over Presidents Week and be inspired!

 Drives and Collections: